 Laws, administrative regulations, and pertinent case law affecting healthcare organizations.
 Theories of power, politics, and labor relations applied.
 Local, state, and federal impact on healthcare included.
 Special fee: $25.

 Critical analysis of theory and research in organizational behavior, leadership, and management as it relates to the role of healthcare executives.
 Critique of the executive's role as it relates to these theories.
-Special fee: $25.

 In-depth consideration of issues, strategies, and methods for facilitating adult learning.
 Theory is considered in relationship to practice.
 Methods are identified that are suited to adult learning in different settings, and to the role played by groups in individual to team learning.
-No prerequisites required, but learning is enhanced when taken following ORLD 4051.
+No prerequisites required, but learning is enhanced when taken following ORLD 4050 and ORLD 4051.

 Introductory course covering the organization, management, and instructional process involved in staff training and development programs in business, industry, unions, healthcare institutions, government, and other noncollegiate settings.
 Current developments, innovative practices, and issues.
-This course is also offered in a distance learning format.

 Theoretical foundations of nursing.
 Critical analysis of theories that explain the nature of nursing practice.